Primary Navigation Mobile

 Safety

-Euro NCAP are yet to test the Polestar 3, but being based on a Volvo should almost guarantee it a five-star safety rating.
+Euro NCAP has yet to test the Polestar 3, but being related to a Volvo should almost guarantee it a five-star safety rating.
 It’s packed full of the latest safety kit including adaptive cruise control with automatic emergency braking, lane keep assist, road sign information, blind spot monitoring, a cross-traffic alert and a rear collision alert.
 Lidar will be available later in the Polestar 3’s life, bringing improved driver assistance.

 What’s it like to drive?

-The most noticeable difference is the ride.
+The most noticeable difference between the two versions is in the ride.
 The regular 3 rides softly, with good compliance and a touch of waft that makes for comfortable progress.
-It’s not quite as good as rounding off potholes and lumps, but that’s typical of a heavy, air-sprung car.
-Performance Pack gives a much firmer, tightly controlled feel making you more aware of the road’s surface.
+It’s not quite as good as rounding off lumps as it could be, but it does at least handle typical B-road surface imperfections confidently, and potholes don’t throw it off course.
+The Performance Pack gives a much firmer, tightly controlled feel making you more aware of the road’s surface.
 We’d stick to the regular dual motor, and probably avoid the optional 21-inch wheels of our test car.

 Polestar has worked hard to make the 3 appeal to the keen driver.
 Adjustable air suspension is standard, allowing you to firm things up, and you also get a clever differential that can vary how much power each rear tyre gets, and which side has more regenerative braking.
 This helps tuck the nose into bends during braking and accelerating, boosting the agility of this 2.7 tonne SUV.